Mo-MR-123/BattleshipGame/README.md

 5. Refactor server code to make it more readable and state transitions of the game more clear.

 6. Make style of play page better.

+7. Add timer to game (handled in server).
 ---

 **INFO ABOUT HOW BATTLESHIP IS PLAYED:**